-Paracord is lightweight while it is STRONG (able to hold up to 550 pounds).
-There are many uses for Paracord, too many to count depending upon your needs and imagination.
-Some of the useful properties include its strength, durability, lightweight, water and mildew resistant, and the multipurpose uses of its inner strands.
+Some of the useful properties include its strength, durability, lightweight, water and mildew resistance, and the multipurpose uses of its inner strands.

-For even more strength than 550 pounds (which is plenty for most use-cases) you could braid together for lots more.
-Uses include tie-downs, pack strap, shoe laces, lanyard, clothes line, tent support, inner strands for sewing-fishing-trapping-snares-emergency stitches, and lots lots more…
+Uses include tie-downs, pack straps, shoe laces, lanyards, clothes line, tent support, inner strands for sewing-fishing-trapping-snares-emergency stitches, and lots lots more…

 I always have at least a 1,000-foot roll that I’m working off of around the house.

 Check out our article, FIVE Benefits Of Parachute Cord